awalsh128/awalsh128.github.io/_posts/2020-09-21-cpp-memory-semantic-for-csharp-java-devs.md

 ## The Literal Approach (AKA Wrong Approach)

-Let's start with a common misconception.
+Let's start with a common misconception that memory semantics are interchageable with all other languages.
 Memory semantics and how the language approaches it are important.
 We can't just take our understanding from C# and literally apply it to C++.

 For example:
 ```cs